idaholab/moose/modules/navier_stokes/doc/content/source/functormaterials/INSFVv2fViscosityFunctorMaterial.md

 # INSFVv2fViscosityFunctorMaterial

-This is the auxiliary kernel used to compute the dynamic turbulent viscosity for the v2f model.
+This is the functor material is used to compute the dynamic turbulent viscosity for the v2f model.

 \begin{equation}
 \mu_t = \rho \min \left[ C_{\mu} \frac{k^2}{\epsilon}, C_{\mu 2} \overline{v^2} T_s \right]\,,